Tom-Dee/Tom-Dee.github.io/_pages/book-chapters.md

 Dee, T. S. (2003).
 [The 'First Wave' of Accountability](/files/firstwave.pdf).
 In P. Petersen and M. West (Eds.), _[No Child Left Behind?
 The Politics and Practice of Accountability](https://www.brookings.edu/book/no-child-left-behind/)_.
 Brookings Institution Press.

 Dee, T. S. (2002).
 [Where Does New Money Go?
 Evidence from Litigation and a Lottery](https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2002316).
-In.
-W. Fowler (Ed.), _Developments in School Finance, 1999-2000_.
+In W. Fowler (Ed.), _Developments in School Finance, 1999-2000_.
 National Center for Education Statistics, U.S. Department of Education.

 Dee, T. S. & Evans, W. N. (2001).
 Teens and Traffic Safety.
 In J. Gruber (Ed.), _[An Economic Analysis of Risky Behavior Among Youths](https://press.uchicago.edu/ucp/books/book/chicago/R/bo3646355.html)_, University of Chicago Press.